-The first three doctrines have been prominently used to justify violating others and have fostered egocentric delusions that provided the justifications, such as the Chosen People, wealth elitism, the Promised Land, Manifest Destiny or its successor Lebensraumpolitik.
+The first three doctrines have been prominently used to justify violating others in the "out-group," and have fostered egocentric delusions that provided the justifications, such as the Chosen People, wealth elitism, the Promised Land, Manifest Destiny or its successor Lebensraumpolitik.
 Those first three mind crutches form the triune faith of most Americans.
 Scarcely an American can be found who does not regularly kneel at one of those altars.
 In nationalism, we are elevated above other nations by virtue of our being born here.
 My American Empire essay was partly intended as an antidote to American nationalism.
 The essays in this section of my website are intended as an antidote to capitalism, which might be the most inefficient economic system yet devised, as it is quickly destroying the planet and provides the rationale for doing so.
 Every organized religion has to some extent betrayed the “founder’s” vision.
 In Christianity in particular, kneeling at the right altar is the ticket to heaven, and those kneeling at the wrong altars (or those not kneeling at all) are condemned by the Almighty.
 People having near-death experiences or those who have learned to explore other planes of existence do not describe anything like a gatekeeper to “heaven,” and those in “hell” are there because they want to be, and leave when they are no longer attracted to it.
 The scarcity principle is ingrained into our societies in ways that can seem invisible, such as our sports and games, where there is almost always one ultimate winner and many losers.

 As R. Buckminster Fuller observed, economics has always been the name of the elite game, with politics a mere byproduct; all political actors are "stooges" of the economic interests.
 Today’s most radical political and economic ideologies are still based upon the scarcity principle, and all political systems have been primarily concerned with who gets the scarce resources.
-Pursuing free energy (or significant alternative energy) is the most radical economic act on earth today, and only when an effort becomes “threatening” do activists encounter the Big Boy gatekeepers.
-The billion-dollar bribe we were offered to stop pursuing free energy is not a “conspiracy theory” but the reporting of our experiences.
+Pursuing free energy (or significant alternative energy) is the most radical economic act on Earth today, and only when an effort becomes “threatening” do activists encounter the GCs' gatekeepers.
+The billion-dollar bribe that we were offered to stop pursuing free energy is not a “conspiracy theory” but the reporting of our experiences.
 Also, those pursuing that path at a level where they threatened to make an economic impact all report similar experiences.
 There is no theory about it, but that situation has never been constructively engaged by any political faction that I have encountered, and I have encountered just about all of them.

-Experience may be the only teacher, and the pitfalls and unproductive paths presented here are those I have experienced myself or heard of from first-hand participants.
-Just as teenagers often think their parents do not know anything, many in the free energy community whom I have tried cautioning with tales of pitfalls have denied their relevance as they blithely headed for those very same pitfalls.
+Experience may be the only teacher, and the pitfalls and unproductive paths presented here are those I have experienced myself or heard of from firsthand participants.
+Just as teenagers often think that their parents do not know anything, many in the free energy community whom I have tried cautioning with tales of pitfalls have denied their relevance as they blithely headed for those very same pitfalls.
 It has not been easy to watch.
 For a teenage boy, learning some of life’s lessons the hard way is part of growing up.
 When pursuing free energy, learning those lessons the hard way often means having one’s life destroyed, if not prematurely ended.
-Only those with the crazed persistence of a Dennis Lee get to make the attempt more than once.
+Only those with the incredible persistence of a Dennis Lee get to make the attempt more than once.
 I learned many of my lessons the hard way, and seek to help others avoid learning them the hard way.

 Here are some of the more important pitfalls and unproductive activities that I have seen.

 Denial - This pitfall kills most free energy efforts before they get very far.
-The denial relates to many facets of the free energy conundrum (such as that the Big Boys even exist or are vigilant).
+The denial relates to many facets of the free energy conundrum (such as that the GCs even exist or are vigilant).
 Because the free energy arena is like no other, denial of how it operates is common and can be fatal for its participants.
 For instance, except for my years with Dennis, I have spent my entire career in corporate America.
 The free energy scene only vaguely resembles how corporate America operates.
 Thinking it does is one of the many pitfalls that free energy activists encounter.
 Believing in the fairy tales of capitalism and nationalism is particularly dangerous for somebody pursuing free energy.
-The most harmful denial often relates to denying that the pitfalls listed below even exist, or can be leapt over or run past too quickly for them to matter.
+The most harmful denial often relates to denying that the pitfalls listed below even exist, or believing that they can be leapt over or run past too quickly for them to matter.

-Needing a paycheck - This is related to the above pitfall, and is the primary reason I have pursued my Website work as I have.
+Needing a paycheck - This is related to the above pitfall, and is the primary reason why I have pursued my website work as I have.
 If people in a free energy venture must immediately be paid for their efforts, they are already defeated.
-Economic need kills most free energy efforts, and when I saw all the employee theft in Ventura, it was because the company owed them one week of wages.
+Economic need kills most free energy efforts, and when I saw all the employee theft in Ventura, it was because the company owed them one week's wages.
 I have seen that need come in many guises, and if a significant free energy effort ever becomes viable, it will be due to people who are giving, not getting.
 That is why there is a free energy conundrum - there have not been enough people involved who are more interested in giving than getting.
 If the people involved are starving or need regular, corporate-sized paychecks to be involved, the effort is doomed before it begins.

 Greed - Dealt with at length above.

 Naïveté - I fell into that pitfall regularly during my journey with Dennis.
-It took some time to wake up to the free energy milieu’s reality.
+It took some time to awaken to the free energy milieu’s reality.
 Most people will have to negotiate that pitfall to get very far along the path.
-The most common reaction I have heard to the free energy conundrum is also the most naïve, which goes like this, “If this was possible, I would be able to buy it.”
+The most common reaction that I have heard to the free energy conundrum is also the most naïve, which goes like this: “If this was possible, I would be able to buy it.”
 That statement reflects a belief in the magic of capitalism, where the best, brightest and most benevolent always triumph.
 Not even Adam Smith believed it.
 It also reflects a belief in the fairy tale of American nationalism.
 Disbelief is the most common reaction to the billion-dollar bribe that we received, and engineers and technical professionals often prove to be the most naïve of all, as Bucky Fuller observed.
-Mailing off working free energy prototypes to the Big Boys, hoping for a tickertape parade, gets the wrong kind of attention.
+Mailing off working free energy prototypes to the GCs, hoping for a tickertape parade, gets the wrong kind of attention.
 Naïveté can be a fatal pitfall in the free energy pursuit.

 Failure to separate the wheat from the chaff - Because few with scientific or technical training can properly evaluate novel theory, data or technology, it does not mean that nobody can.
-Finding those people is difficult, however, and there are many garage mechanics and electronics tinkerers who think they invented a free energy machine.
+Finding those people is difficult, however, and there are many garage mechanics and electronics tinkerers who think that they invented a free energy machine.
 As Adam Trombly once noted, there are many in the new energy field who have never done anything productive and often say that nobody has made them an offer they cannot refuse.
 Those producing pedestrian results are not made those offers; the Big Boys are not stupid.
 Navigating between the bogus and the genuine is a perilous endeavor for free energy activists.
 There is far more chaff than wheat out there, and some is even fraudulent chaff, although not nearly as much as Mr. Skeptic would have people believe.

 Overlooking low integrity because the person has something to offer - This is related to the preceding point.
 I have yet to meet an altruistic inventor.
 Discovering that inventors have no more integrity than the general population was the second most important lesson of my journey.
-Creativity does not confer integrity, something I learned the hard way.
+Creativity does not confer integrity, which I learned the hard way.
 It took me many years of disillusionment to finally accept the reality.
 My first professional mentor is the closest thing to an altruistic inventor that I have met, and my early experience misled me about the real world of inventors.
 Whether it is an inventor with an intriguing energy prototype or somebody who offers funding or a business associate who offers an alliance, at the first inkling that their integrity is not the highest, severing the relationship immediately and honorably is the best remedy, because when times get trying, those people will betray the effort for personal gain or self-preservation.
 Many times I have watched people overlook low integrity because the person had something else that might contribute to the effort.
 It has always backfired when the going got tough, and it always gets tough when pursuing free energy.

 Forming a mass movement around a small and/or weak nucleus - I have burned too much of my life’s energy on building alternative/free energy efforts, to only watch them quickly disintegrate when faced with challenges.
 If a large nucleus of high integrity people cannot be amassed, then humanity is not ready for free energy and all that can come with it.
 It would probably be better to make quilts instead of launch onto the path of disaster and martyrdom that efforts of insufficient collective integrity invariably chart.